zhouyl/flowblade/docs/components/typography/heading.md

 # Heading

 Heading component for displaying headings at various levels.
+Heading provides semantic heading elements with support for various sizes, weights, and colors.

 ## Basic Usage